simple-starters/generator-k8s-skaffold/README.md

 # Simple generator for Kubernetes resources

-This generator creates the Kubernetes `service` and `deploymnet` resources files to deploy a Spring Boot application using Skaffold with the generated `skaffold.yaml`
+This generator creates the Kubernetes `service` and `deployment` resources files to deploy a Spring Boot application using Skaffold with the generated `skaffold.yaml`

 You will need to install the following command line tool: